AlexLav3/Paper-Tracker/README.md

-# Paper-search: PubMed Research Paper Search Tool
+# Paper-search: Europe PMC Research Paper Search Tool

 A JavaScript tool to search and fetch academic papers from the Europe PMC free API.
 > This tool uses the public [Europe PMC API](https://europepmc.org/RestfulWebService) to fetch biomedical literature.